phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 <span style="color:turquoise">./evaluate.sh</span>

 If the application is invoked without any arguments supplied on the command line, the terminal app will enter interactive mode.
 The user is provided with a simple shell and is prompted to supply expressions with variables.
-The ap will then prompt the user for values for each of the variables in the expression.
+The app will then prompt the user for values for each of the variables in the expression.
 Once the last value is supplied, the expression is evaluated and the result is displayed as shell output.
 The user is then prompted for the next expression.

     phillip@MSI:~/projects/PhillipMiguelMarkovic_T1A3/src$ ./evaluate.sh
     Please enter an expression> x^2